Are you using PR to promote your photography business?

 Fear and self-doubt are among the common reasons why business owners don’t use PR.

 Of course, it’s completely normal for all of us to feel self-doubt at times.
-But if you’re letting self-doubt stop you from promoting yourself, you’re missing out on free opportunities to build awareness of yourself and your brand.
+But if you’re letting self-doubt stop you from promoting yourself, you’re missing out on free opportunities to build awareness of yourself and your photography business.

-You’re not doing the very things that could help to move your business forward.
+You’re not doing the very things that could help to move your business forward and to achieveing your goals.

 Common reasons why business owners don’t use PR